 The damage: Expect to pay £65-£80 per head with wine.

-The good: Classic Italian cooking with brisk and knowlegeable service (Dino was on point).
+The good: Classic Italian cooking with old school Italian charm, Dino was on point!
 It’s particularly entertaining when all the waiters congregate and sing!
 The must haves include the lobster spaghetti (you can’t beat the classics) as are spinach and courgette sides.

 The bad: I was too full for desert and the menus is far too busy.
 Avoid the prawns with gorgonzola.